The Organic Garden Co Hexagonal Woodland Grey Raised Garden Bed

 Net your plants after flowering to prevent birds devouring all of your delicious ripening berries.

 Strawberries are easily propagated by removing the runners.
-Simply take a pair of sharp secateurs and wipe the blades with eucalyptus oil—this will clean the blades and prevent the transfer of diseases between plants.
-Cut the runner off, remove the long shoot and plant as you did the original potted seedling.
+Simply take a pair of sharp secateurs, cut the runner off, remove the long shoot, and plant as you did the original potted seedling.
 Replace strawberry plants every couple of years to ensure a good, continual crop.
+It's good practice to clean the blades of your secateurs with methylated spirits or tea tree oil to avoid transferring diseases between plants.

 Check out our huge range of plants now and get your garden growing!